Price: £95 PLUS VAT

-This conference will focus on priorities for supporting and improving student mental health as well as latest thinking on what policy support is necessary, best practice in multi-agency co-operation, and what is needed in the wake of the pandemic.
+This conference will focus on priorities for supporting and improving student mental health in higher education, as well as latest thinking on the role of policy, best practice in multi-agency co-operation, and what action is needed to address the impact of the pandemic.

-Following the relaxing of COVID restrictions, which have had a significant impact on the lives of students in HE over the past year, this conference is well timed to consider how the pandemic has affected students’ mental health, and priorities for support and pastoral care going forward.
+Following the relaxing of COVID-19 restrictions, which have had a significant impact on the lives of students in Higher Education over the past year, and the return of students to university settings, this conference is well timed to consider how the pandemic has affected students’ mental health, and priorities for support and pastoral care going forward.

 We are pleased to be able to include keynote contributions on core issues, including:

 - policy priorities for supporting student mental health - Estelle Kane, Senior Officer, Access and Inclusion, Office for Students